artheadsweden/nestor/README.md

 values.clear()        # []
 ```

-**Immotable Lists**: In Nestor, immutable lists are represented using the list type.
+**Immutable Lists**: In Nestor, immutable lists are represented using the list type.
 An immutable list is essentaily a immutable fixed-length array.
 Nestor provides the list type for representing immutable lists.

 ```python
 values: [int] = [1, 2, 3] # immutable list of int, explicit type